People's Republic of Kampuchea: Reconstruction hampered

 At least 600,000 Cambodians had been displaced during the Pol Pot era when cities had been emptied.
 After the Vietnamese invasion freed them, most Cambodians who had been forcefully resettled elsewhere in the countryside returned to the cities or to their original rural homesteads.
 Since families had been disrupted and separated, many Cambodians freed from their communes wandered over the country searching for family members and friends.

-Following the invasion there were severe famine conditions in the country, with some estimates reaching 500,000.
+Following the invasion there were severe famine conditions in the country, with some estimates reaching 500,000 affected.

 Traditional farming had been so severely interfered with that it took time to be established anew.
 Meanwhile, the Khmer Rouge commune system had completely collapsed, following which there were no jobs and not enough food to eat.
 It took six months to begin the gradual repopulation of Phnom Penh, as electricity, water and sewage systems were reestablished and street repair and removal of garbage were undertaken.

 The destruction of Cambodian social institutions during the "Year Zero" period (1975–1979) had been thorough.
 It had left the PRK with little to start with, for there were no police, no schools, no books, no hospitals, no post and telecommunications, no legal system and no broadcasting networks, either for television or radio, whether state-owned or private.

-To compound the situation for Cambodia, the Western nations, China and the ASEAN states refused to provide reconstruction assistance directly to the new regime.
+To compound the situation for Cambodia, the Western nations, China and the ASEAN states refused to provide reconstruction assistance directly to the new government.
 Owing to US and China's opposition to the international recognition of the PRK, the United Nations relief and rehabilitation agencies were not allowed to operate within Cambodia by the UN authorities.
-The little development help that was available came only from the Eastern Bloc nations; among these only the Socialist Republic of Romania would refuse assistance to the PRK.
+The little developmental help that was available came only from the Eastern Bloc nations; among these only the Socialist Republic of Romania would refuse assistance to the PRK.

 The bulk of international help and aid from Western nations would be diverted to refugee camps along the Thai border.